 With all that being said, fashion is an Art, and perfection and skills come with experiment and practice.
-Knowing that we are all different and need to express ourselves differently, fashion is an accessible tool to improve our lives and society.
+Knowing that we are all different and need to express ourselves differently, fashion is an accessible tool to experiment and participate in improving our lives and society.

 Throughout history, Art is the foundation of human civilization.
 No civilization was raised without being the best of their time in Art.
-The growth of Greek Hellenistic culture and Alexander the Great, a 20-year-old ruler who conquered the world in thirteen years and whose culture became the foundation for European civilization, as well as numerous historical instances, show that Art is the primary vehicle for progress.
+The growth of Greek Hellenistic culture and Alexander the Great, a 20-year-old ruler whose culture became the foundation for European civilization, as well as numerous historical instances, show that Art is the primary vehicle for progress.

 This is relevant today.
 The top economies are the one that produces the most of art business and production.
 The United States, the united kingdom, and China are respectfully the first three art producers.